beyazgulsamil/samil_beyazgul_case/README.md

-# Insider QA Automation Project – Selenium Web Test
+# QA Automation Project – Selenium Web Test

 ## Project Description

-This is an automated UI testing project developed for the QA Engineer Selenium Task by Insider.
-It verifies several key flows on the [Insider website](https://useinsider.com), especially focusing on the Careers and QA Job Listings pages.
+This is a UI test automation project focused on verifying career page navigation, job filtering, and application page redirection on a corporate website.

 ## Test Scenarios

-1. Open the homepage and verify it loads successfully.
+1. Open the homepage and check that it loads correctly.
-2. Navigate through “Company → Careers” and verify the presence of:
+2. Navigate to the careers page through the top menu and verify that sections like Locations, Teams, and Life at the company are visible.
-    - Locations section
-    - Teams section
-    - Life at Insider section
-3. Go to the Quality Assurance career page and click “See all QA jobs”.
+3. Go to the QA careers section and click on “See all QA jobs”.
 4. Apply filters:
    - Location: Istanbul, Turkey
    - Department: Quality Assurance
-5. Verify that each job listing contains:
+5. Verify that each job listing includes:
-    - Title including “Quality Assurance”
+   - A title containing “Quality Assurance”
    - Department: “Quality Assurance”
    - Location: “Istanbul, Turkey”
-6. Click on the “View Role” button and confirm redirection to the Lever application form.
+6. Click on a job's “View Role” button and verify that it redirects to the application page.

 ## Technologies Used